selabhvl/dat110public/week14/week14.md

 ### Exercise 14.6: Fragmentation and Maximum Transfer Unit

-Consider an IP datagram with a total size of 3000 bytes (including a 20 byte header) that needs to be transmitted across a communication link where the maximum transfer unit (MTU) is 1620 bytes.
+Consider an IPv4 datagram with a total size of 3000 bytes (including a 20 byte header) that needs to be transmitted across a communication link where the maximum transfer unit (MTU) is 1620 bytes.

 Assume that the original datagram identification is 888.

 1. How many IP datagrams will the original IP datagram be divided (fragmented) into?
 2. What is the amount of data, identification, offset, and flag in the resulting IP datagrams?

+Se also slides 11-12 from the lecture on Network Layer I.

 ### Exercise 14.7:IP addresses and routing - Exam exercise from 2019